 According to Twitter CEO and billionaire Elon Musk, who recently announced he’d step down as the social media platform’s chief executive once a suitable replacement is found, this new addition marks one of many new improvements coming to Twitter.

-“One of many product improvements coming to financial Twitter!”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“One of many product improvements coming to financial Twitter!”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action